 As part of the registration process, an interview was carried out with the person in charge and the team leader.
-The inspector had interviewed the person authorised to act on behalf of the provider at an inspection two weeks previously.
-The inspector had also recently examined staff files at the provider's head office.
+The inspector had interviewed the person authorised to act on behalf of the provider at a recent inspection.

 Overall, the inspector was satisfied that residents received a quality service.
-There was evidence of a substantial level of compliance, in a range of areas, with the Health Act 2007 (Care and Support of Residents in Designated Centres for Persons (Children and Adults) with Disabilities) Regulations 2013.
+There was evidence of a high level of compliance with the Health Act 2007 (Care and Support of Residents in Designated Centres for Persons (Children and Adults) with Disabilities) Regulations 2013.
 The inspector was satisfied that residents' social and health needs were met.
+Medication practices appeared safe and residents had access to a range of health care professionals.